JHU-PL-Lab/www-pl/logistics.md

 ### Class Times

-We will meet 1:30-2:45PM on Mondays and Wednesdays in Hodson 110, and in parallel on Zoom.
+We will meet 1:30-2:45PM on Mondays and Wednesdays in Hodson 110, and in parallel on Zoom.  lectures will also be recorded and uploaded to Panopto.

+### Q&amp;A

+We will be using [CampusWire](https://campuswire.com/c/G9E051068) for announcements and Q&amp;A. You must register for CampusWire via the link you should have been emailed.
+If you added the course late, see the course Blackboard site for the link.
+We won't be using Blackboard for anything else.

+### Zoom and Panopto Locations

+See the CampusWire site for those links.
+They are also posted on the course Blackboard site.

 ### The Book